rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-0-an-overview.md

 # the length-based encoding (LEN)

-The following summarizes the sequences produced by the main tree traversal algorithms when outputting the number of nodes in the scope of a node instead of its parent reference.
+The following summarizes the sequences produced by the main tree traversal algorithms when outputting the number of nodes in the scope of each node.
 This encoding scheme will be referred to as the **length-based implicit encoding scheme**.

 ```